engramic/engramic/docs/index.md

 - **Long-Term Memory Engrams**
   Constructed from one or more Citable Engram or other Long-Term Memory Engrams.

+- **Procedural Memory Engrams**
+  Import on server startup, provide prompt based instructions triggered by commands and modified by prompts.

 - **Learning**
   Built through the combination of memory, citable external sources, and user interaction or input.